 - Brussels has a separate government in which both communities have equal representation.

-- Apart from the Central and the State Government, there is a third kind of government.
+- Apart from the Central and the State Governments, there is a third kind of government.
 This ‘community government’ is elected by people belonging to one language community – Dutch, French and German-speaking – no matter where they live.
 This government has the power regarding cultural, educational and language-related issues.

-The Belgium model was very complicated but it helped to avoid civic strife between the two major communities.
+The Belgium model was very complicated, but it helped to avoid civic strife between the two major communities.

 Story of Sri Lanka

 Now, let’s take the situation of another country, Sri Lanka.
 It is an island nation having a population of 2 crores, about the same as Haryana.
 Sri Lanka has a diverse population.
 The major social groups are the Sinhala speakers (74%) and the Tamil speakers (18%).
 Among Tamils, there are two subgroups, “Sri Lankan Tamils” and “Indian Tamils”.
 You can see the map below to know the population distribution of different communities in Sri Lanka.

 In Sri Lanka, the Sinhala community enjoyed the bigger majority and imposed its will on the entire country.